piyush-p256/Arcadia/README.md

 ## 👥 Contributors

-Built with 💡 by the **Esports Nexus** team – powered by vision, caffeine & clutch plays.
+Built with 💡 by the **Pikachu** team – powered by vision, caffeine & clutch plays.